Email servers tend to be very picky when deciding on which emails to deliver.

 Building an email reputation is a long process that actually never ends.
-It’s not like ESPs quickly checkup on you when you’re getting started, give you a green light and move on to the next newbie.
-Quite contrary, the more you send, the more detailed sending history they will have of you, and the more informed decisions they’ll be able to make.
+It’s not like ESPs quickly check up on you when you’re getting started, give you the green light and move on to the next newbie.
+Quite the contrary, the more you send, the more detailed sending history they will have of you, and the more informed decisions they’ll be able to make.

 Getting started is hard, though, because you have close to zero history to showcase.
-This when a solid IP warmup can do wonders.
+This is where a solid IP warmup process can do wonders.
 It can be done in two ways:

-- Manual IP warmup - it’s when you manually email more and more addresses, maintain the right schedule and gradually increase the volume.
+- Manual IP warmup – Involves manually emailing more and more email addresses, maintaining the right schedule, and gradually increasing the volume.

-- Automated IP warmup - there are dedicated platforms that can warm up the IP address for you - for a fee, of course.
-It requires less effort on your side and also works very well.
+- Automated IP warmup – There are also dedicated platforms that can warm up the IP address for you.
+This approach requires less effort on your side.

 Things to do ahead of IP warmup